-Welthungerhilfe is on the ground preparing emergency relief measures to protect the people in East Africa from further suffering.
+Welthungerhilfe (WHH) is on the ground preparing emergency relief measures to protect the people in East Africa from further suffering.

 The rise in temperature due to climate change is causing already dry regions to become drier and wet regions to become wetter.
 In East Africa, this means in many places that rising temperatures are causing water to evaporate more quickly.
 This increases the risk of droughts.
 In addition, droughts tend to last longer due to global warming.

-During prolonged droughts, people suffer from thirst, poor water quality, crop failure, hunger and poverty.
+During prolonged droughts, people suffer from thirst, poor water quality, crop failure, hunger, and poverty.
 Drought hits people in rural areas particularly hard.
 Without food aid or support from governments or aid organizations, long periods of drought can end in famine.

-Welthungerhilfe is active in many regions of East Africa – support our emergency aid with a donation.
+WHH is active in many regions of East Africa – support our emergency aid with a donation.

 These Countries are Affected by the Drought in East Africa